codacy/docs/docs/organizations/managing-people.md

 To list and manage the people in your organization, open your organization **Settings**, page **People**.
 This page also shows their last activity on Codacy.

 !!! note
-    In some Enterprise plans, Codacy automatically manages seat usage for your organization based on the contribution to your private reposiotries:
+    In some Enterprise plans, Codacy automatically manages seat usage for your organization based on the contribution to your private repositories:

     -   Adds new seats for people who commit to your private repositories and analyzes their commits.
     -   Deactivates the seats for people who perform no commit for 90 consecutive days.